-Paul Oomen, born 1983 in Amsterdam, is a composer and entrepreneur.
-Based on extensive experience from an early age in theatre as an actor and director, and as a musician skilled in percussion, piano and singing, he specialised himself initially as a composer of music for theatre and opera.
-Oomen holds a B/A and M/A with Honours in Music Composition from the Conservatory of Amsterdam and Universität der Künste Berlin.
-His work always balanced on the threshold between theatre, electronic music and technology, before he turned to work exclusively on the investigation of space, sound and perception with 4DSOUND.
+Paul Oomen, born 1983 in Amsterdam, is a composer, curator and technologist.
+From an early age on he gathered extensive experience in theatre as an actor and director, and as a musician skilled in percussion, piano and singing.
+Oomen holds a BA and MA with Honours in Music Composition from the Conservatory of Amsterdam and Universität der Künste Berlin.
+He specialised himself initially as a composer of music for theatre and opera, before he turned to work exclusively on the investigation of space, sound and perception within the context of 4DSOUND.

-'I got very much into Tesla’s ideas of movement and energy, and I tried to formulate certain rules of movement and energy as I understood them from his ideas and inventions, and what that would mean if you would start to think about sound and making music.
-Like, if we start to think about physical movement in space as a parameter in music, what kind of variables do we get?'
+'I was deeply inspired by Tesla’s theories of movement and energy, and in my earliest experiments with spatial sound I tried to formulate certain rules as I understood them from Tesla's ideas and inventions.
+I challenged myself with the question what the conclusions could be once one would apply such principles on sound and music composition.
+If we allow ourselves to think about physical movement in space as a parameter in music, what kind of variables do we get?'

 In 2013, Oomen created a series of spatial re-arrangements of compositions by Tchaikovsky, Rachmaninov and Shostakovich for the Blown Away festival with the Rotterdam Philharmonic Orchestra.
 The aim was to create an experience that would engage listeners with the orchestra in various new ways – by extending the live experience of classical compositions with a spatial listening dimension, creating musical encounters between the orchestra and electronic musicians, and processing the sound palette of the orchestra into generative spatial sound sculptures.
 As a part of this, Oomen and Salvador Breed created the installation work ‘Pathetique’ which uses the rich sound world from Tchaikovsky’s 6th Symphony and transforms it into an organically evolving sound landscape.